StoriesYa La’Ford ’13

 Although she started creating art early, Ya pursued a law degree before getting her MFA in Visual Arts at the Art Institute of Boston (now the Lesley University College of Art and Design).
 Both degrees developed and shaped her artistic practice.

 Law, she says, “gave me the backdrop to create stronger, more connected and deeper philosophical work.”
-Guided by mentors such as Assistant Professor Ben Sloat and guest mentor Radcliffe Bailey in her MFA program, Ya layered her understanding of art within the landscape of time and place.
+Guided by mentors such as former Assistant Professor Ben Sloat and guest mentor Radcliffe Bailey in her MFA program, Ya layered her understanding of art within the landscape of time and place.

 “I think the journey for me is to orchestrate a conversation between history and art,” she says.
 “I believe art is a necessity for social and cultural and political engagement and revolves intricately throughout all aspects of life and related decisions.”